cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

   useTheme,
 } from "@material-ui/core";

-//And here's the important part, we're importing the two things that will allow us to use cogment, first is the 'useActions' hook, this will give us the observations of our human agent, as well as allow us to make actions. import { useActions } from "./hooks/useActions";
+//And here's the important part, we're importing the two things that will allow us to use Cogment, first is the 'useActions' hook, this will give us the observations of our human agent, as well as allow us to make actions. import { useActions } from "./hooks/useActions";

 //Second is our 'cogSettings'.
-This is a file that was generated when you ran
+This is a file that was generated when we ran
 //`cogment generate --js_dir=./webclient`
 //This file tells our web client relevant information about our trials, environments, and actor classes import { cogSettings } from "./CogSettings";